When an application calls for marking on plastic, a permanent ink stamp can often be the best marking solution.

 Permanent Ink Stamps normally include alpha or numeral characters and can have any number of bands and character sizes, although they can also be customized to meet individual marking needs.

 Rubber stamps are popular marking solutions because they are also available in a self-inking format, making the marking process even smoother and more efficient.

-There are a lot of different inks out there, but we offer a number of inks specifically designed with plastic applications in mind, including:
+There are a lot of different inks out there, but we offer many inks specifically designed with plastic applications in mind, including:

 #1250 All-Purpose Air-Dry Ink for Non-Porous Surfaces

-- The #1250 all-purpose air-dry ink is ideal for use in our Mark II Stamp Pad.
-Creates rub resistant, waterproof imprints on glass, plastic, metal, polypropylene, rubber, and other hard to mark non-porous surfaces.
+- The #1250 all-purpose air-dry ink is ideal for our Mark II Stamp Pad.
+Creates rub-resistant, waterproof imprints on glass, plastic, metal, polypropylene, rubber, and other hard-to-mark non-porous surfaces.
 Imprint dries in less than 20 seconds on most substrates.

 - Dry Time: >30 seconds

 - Suggested for use in the Mark II Stamp Pad or our metal industrial stamp pads with natural rubber stamps.